IBM/data-import/README.md

 ABOUT
 =====
-This is a simple script that can be used to import data from STIX and/or TAXII repositories into QRadar referece sets.
+This is a simple script that can be used to import data from STIX and/or TAXII repositories into QRadar reference sets.

 It is a work in progress, and does not yet support all available STIX indicators.